dusadrian/academic/content/publication/2013-Boolean-Minimization/index.md

 ﻿---
 featured: false

-authors: ["Alrik Thiem", "Adrian Dușa"]
+authors:
+- Alrik Thiem
+- Adrian Dușa

 title: "Boolean Minimization in Social Science Research: A Review of Current Software for Qualitative Comparative Analysis (QCA)"